readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 * :doc:`Custom domains </guides/custom-domains>`
 * :doc:`Automation rules </automation-rules>`
 * :doc:`Traffic and search analytics </reference/analytics>`
+* Additional documentation tools with individual :doc:`build processes </build-customization>`:
+  One project might use :doc:`Sphinx <sphinx:index>`,
+  while another project setup might use `Asciidoctor <https://asciidoctor.org/>`__.

-...and much more.
-All settings for a Read the Docs project is available for the individual project.
+...and much more. *All* settings for a Read the Docs project is available for each individual project.

 .. seealso::